dallasfoley/dallasfoley/README.md

 ### Hi, I'm Dallas Foley 👋

-- 🔭 I’ve been coding in Python, C++, HTML, CSS and JS for 6 years
+- 🔭 I’ve been coding in Python, C++, HTML, CSS and JS for many years
 - ➗ I enjoy thinking abstractly to solve problems
 - 🌱 I’m currently learning Node.js and Express.js
 - ✉️ You can reach me at dallastfoley@gmail.com